 In these week-long sessions, run annually, pupils are taught to develop their cycling skills.
 Living in London, cycling is a very popular means of transport.
 By the end of the week, timid children are turned in to confident cyclists and they celebrate their newly developed skills by riding in tandem on the main roads surrounding school.

 Duke of Edinburgh Award

-The Duke of Edinburgh's Award has been part of Riverston School for many years.
-Pupils have the opportunity to start the award in Year 9 or 10 and usually complete their Bronze award by the time they leave school.
-The Award consists of 4 sections which must be completed for different lengths of time:-
+The Duke of Edinburgh’s Award has been part of Riverston School for many years.
+Pupils have the opportunity to start the award from Year 7, as part of our Enrichment programme and usually complete their Bronze Award by the time they leave school.
+The Award consists of 4 sections which must be completed for different lengths of time:

 Volunteering: undertaking service to individuals or the community for 3 or 6 months.
 This can involve extended schools projects, conservation projects and charity work.

 Physical: improving in an area of sport, dance or fitness activities for 3 or 6 months.
 This can include team sports, individual sports, water sports, racquet sports, dance, fitness, extreme sports, and martial arts.

 Skills: developing practical skills and personal interest for 3 or 6 months.
 Some examples are creative arts, performance arts, science and technology, care of animals, music, life skills, learning and collecting, media and communication, natural world, games and sports.